The General Data Protection Regulation (GDPR) is coming into force on May 25th, 2018 and you and your photograph business need to be ready.

 - and, how long you are keeping data for (longer than is really necessary?).

-For privacy notices and T’s and C’s documents to be GDPR compliant they must also be concisely and clearly written, in easy-to-understand language.
+For privacy notices, T’s and C’s documents and cookie policies to be GDPR compliant they must also be concisely and clearly written, in easy-to-understand language.
 The days of complicated legal jargon and tiny illegible print being legally sufficient will soon be long gone.

 Why GDPR is a good thing though!